Trump criticizes DeSantis, calls for national ‘school choice’ at first 2023 Iowa event - NewsBreak

 “I think it’s an important topic because it’s educating parents on things that are taking place in our schools,” Jones said.
 “And by educating parents on what is taking place, and then how they can either support it or how they can learn to be ahead of it, just because it basically encourages that relationship with their school, regardless of what side they are on.”

-This article was first published by the Iowa Capital Dispatch , part of the States Newsroom network of news bureaus that includes the Louisiana Illuminator.
-It is supported by grants and a coalition of donors as a 501c(3) public charity.
-Iowa Capital Dispatch maintains editorial independence.
-Contact Editor Kathie Obradovich for questions: info@iowacapitaldispatch.com .
-Follow Iowa Capital Dispatch on Facebook and Twitter .
+This story was first published by the Iowa Capital Dispatch , a States Newsroom affiliate.

-The post Trump criticizes DeSantis, calls for national ‘school choice’ at first 2023 Iowa event appeared first on Louisiana Illuminator .
+The post Trump criticizes DeSantis, calls for national ‘school choice’ at first 2023 Iowa event appeared first on Missouri Independent .

 Comments / 0